 Finally, we use our approach to solve and estimate a nonlinear HANK model that contains simultaneously idiosyncratic and aggregate risk.
 Specifically, the model features idiosyncratic and aggregate shocks as well as individual and aggregate nonlinearities in the form of individual borrowing limits for the agents and a ZLB for the monetary authority, respectively.
 We include 12 parameters in our estimation.
 As our method does not restrict us to a specific set of parameters, the estimation also contains parameters that affect directly the heterogeneity of the model.
 Taken all together, the model features hundreds of state variables and pseudo state variables because we have aggregate shocks, aggregate states, an idiosyncratic shock for each agent and asset holdings for each single agent.
 To provide a controlled environment for the estimation of the HANK model, we generate simulated aggregate data and assess if the estimation can recover the true parameters.
 For this, we employ our neural network approach to run a Bayesian estimation with 1 million draws.
-Importantly, the described neural network based estimation of a nonlinear HANK model is completed in less than two days using a modern desktop computer, which underlines the potential of the method.1 parameters using standard aggregate data.
+Importantly, the described neural network based estimation of a nonlinear HANK model is completed in less than two days using a modern desktop computer, which underlines the potential of the method.

+We demonstrate that our method recovers the true data generating process of all 12 parameters using standard aggregate data.
 However, the identification of the parameter varies strongly over the parameters.
 Our results suggest that standard aggregate data, such as output growth, inflation or interest rates only marginally help pin down the degree of heterogeneity as the likelihood is rather flat.
-Our method also allows to analyze interactions between nonlinearieties, aggregate uncertainty and heterogeneity.
+Our method also allows to analyze interactions between nonlinearities, aggregate uncertainty and heterogeneity.